 Want to know more?

-We have developed various registries for specific (chronic) diseases, with recent data flow development according to the eHealth Plan.
+We have developed various registries for specific (chronic) diseases, with recent data flow development according to the e-Health plan (available in Dutch and French).
 To enrich the registries, we cross-reference several data sources: administrative data, anonymous data from the medical files of patients, data provided by various healthcare networks, etc. These Belgian registers are used by experts for research purposes and are incorporated into European and international databases.

 Besides a patient registry for rare diseases, we also make an overview of existing Belgian specialised care services for and research activities on rare diseases, bringing the information together in databases, such as Orphanet.